ferlopezcarr/spring-boot-microservices/README.md

 ## Overview

-This project is a Spring Boot-based microservices application, designed to demonstrate the use of microservices architecture in a real-world scenario.
+This monorepo project is a Spring Boot-based microservices application, designed to demonstrate the use of microservices architecture in a real-world scenario.

 ## Technologies Used